-- (b) Passing a language examination (focusing on oral and/or written skills) devised by a graduate faculty member. - (c) Completing 3 full course equivalents of language study (as an undergraduate and/or as a graduate student). - (d) Offering evidence of having completed coursework (other than language study) or a degree, or of having presented or published research, that required the use of the language. - (e) Submitting TOEFL scores adequate for admission to the graduate program (for students whose first language is a language other than English). - (f) Students who wish the department to consider another way of satisfying this requirement should submit a petition for the review of the graduate policy committee, with a letter of support from their advisor.
+(b) Passing a language examination (focusing on oral and/or written skills) devised by a graduate faculty member.

+(c) Completing 3 full course equivalents of language study (as an undergraduate and/or as a graduate student).

+(d) Offering evidence of having completed coursework (other than language study) or a degree, or of having presented or published research, that required the use of the language.

-Students who believe that their research programs may be better served by acquiring another research skill that is not normally part of the anthropology curriculum, and that may also require the investment of considerable time, may petition to be exempted from the language requirement by submitting a letter to the graduate office, with a supporting letter from their advisor.
-Normally, these petitions will be reviewed by the graduate policy committee.
-Such skills could include, but are not limited to, advanced statistics, learning GIS, acquiring a computer programming language, or acquiring a physical or chemical technique for analysis of archeological, paleonanthropological or biomedical samples.
-After the student's request for exemption is approved, candidates may display adequate knowledge in a range of ways, including:
+(e) Submitting TOEFL scores adequate for admission to the graduate program (for students whose first language is a language other than English).

-- (a) Passing an examination devised by a graduate faculty member. - (b) Completing 3 full course equivalents of coursework in the acquisition of the skill (as an undergraduate and/or as a graduate student). - (c) Offering evidence of having presented or published research authored only by the student which required the mastery of the skill. - (d) Students who wish the department to consider another way of satisfying this requirement should submit a proposal with their original request for exemption from the language requirement.
+(f) Students who wish the department to consider another way of satisfying this requirement should submit a petition for the review of the graduate policy committee, with a letter of support from their advisor.

-All students must indicate to the department by the end of their first year of graduate study how they propose to satisfy the language/research skills requirement.
+All students must indicate to the department by the end of their first year of graduate study how they propose to satisfy the language requirement.
 This proposal should have the written approval of their advisor, and should clearly indicate the date by which the requirement will be completed.
 All students must also submit documentation demonstrating that they have completed this requirement to the graduate coordinator by the date specified.